 Beyond just feeling out of sorts and in pain, prolonged periods of separation anxiety, loss of appetite, and altered sleep can all lead to the deterioration of any animal’s health, especially if they have an underlying medical condition.
 If you think your dog is struggling after losing another pet or are worried about how sadness might be affecting his health, please talk to your veterinarian about it.

 What can you do if your dog is depressed?
 Most dogs showing signs of depression find their way back to a waggy tail with a bit of extra attention from their pet parents or caregivers.
-Taking dogs out on walks or car rides, engaging in play, giving them more attention, and bumping up the TLC at home can make a big difference when adjusting to a major life change, like a baby joining the household.
+Taking dogs out on walks or car rides, engaging in play (with an interactive toy), giving them more attention, and bumping up the TLC at home can make a big difference when adjusting to a major life change, like a baby joining the household.
 This is called “environmental enrichment” and is usually how to treat dog depression rapidly and successfully.

 If a dog seems to be struggling with depression after losing a companion, it might take a while for him to recover.
 As long as your pup is still eating and engaging in some life-giving activities, it’s okay to give him time to adjust.
 A vast majority of dogs improve with time.
 Most experts do not recommend jumping right into providing a replacement companion, as another significant shift can have additional unforeseen consequences.
 However, over time, this can be part of the solution for some dogs if they are suffering from long-term depression over time.